 - Cut down on the intake of liquids before going to bed.
 This will minimize the number of visits to the toilet and help the elderly get a peaceful sleep.
-All these sleep habits can certainly help the elderly avoid many common sleeping problems.
-Getting good sleep during the night minimizes many problems, and helps older adults live a quality life.
+All these sleep habits can help the elderly avoid many common sleeping problems.
+Getting good sleep during the night minimizes many issues and helps older adults live a quality life.

 When to call a doctor